Biohazard cleanup pay

 What are the typical duties of a biohazard cleanup professional?

-Biohazard cleanup professionals are responsible for removing hazardous materials, sanitizing affected areas, and ensuring safety for future use.
-Their work often involves dealing with crime scenes, unattended deaths, chemical spills, and hoarding situations.
+Biohazard cleanup professionals are responsible for removing hazardous materials, performing biohazard removal, sanitizing affected areas, and ensuring safety for future use.
+Their work often involves dealing with crime scenes, accident scenes, trauma scenes, unattended deaths, chemical spills, hoarding situations, and public spaces.

 How much can entry-level biohazard cleanup workers expect to earn?